 Help them make a decision.

-Every successful business requires separate processes for every part of their business such as marketing, management, lead generation, recruitment etcetera.
+Every successful business requires separate processes for every part of the business such as marketing, management, lead generation, recruitment etcetera.

 Every unsuccessful business does not.